SogoHlopec/portfolio/README.md

 * **project 1**

 ##### 2023
 * **[EkoServ](https://github.com/SogoHlopec/portfolio/tree/eko-serv)** - Corporate website of the company for utilization  and neutralization of all types of waste throughout the Russian Federation.
-(HTML, CSS, JavaScript, jQuery, Figma, Swiper JS, Lightbox JS, Evolution CMS)
+(Evolution CMS, HTML, CSS, JavaScript, jQuery, Figma, Swiper JS, Lightbox JS)
 ___